CCGS Kopit Hopson 1752: Operational history

+In June 2023, the ship was one of those engaged in the search efforts involved in the Titan submersible implosion.

+Names

+Launch name

+The ship was originally launched as CCGS Edward Cornwallis in 1986, named after Edward Cornwallis, a British military officer, who became governor of Nova Scotia.
+He was notorious for having a 1749 scalping proclamation for a bounty on the heads of Mi'kmaq; and funding Gorham's Rangers, a mercenary unit that harassed the Mi'kmaq.
+As Cornwallis' legacy has been reevaluated, the name of the ship became problematic to the greater public, and the Mi'kmaq requested a name change.

 Renaming

 Due to the controversial history of the ship's original namesake, the ship was pending a rename by the Mi'kmaq.
 The Halifax Shipping News reported on 31 March 2021 that the Canadian Coast Guard vessel formerly known as Edward Cornwallis, had been re-registered as CCGS Kopit Hopson 1752.
 The new name was chosen in consultation with indigenous peoples and recognizes Jean-Baptiste Cope under his Mi'kmaq name, British Governor Peregrine Hopson, and the year of the peace and friendship treaty created by former Governor Edward Cornwallis.